-Unfortunately for many addicts, sobering up is not as simple as removing all traces of a drug from their bodies and then experiencing substance-free days for the rest of their lives.
-Relapse happens more often than many patients would like to admit.
-The first step to overcoming addiction is to identify when you are most likely to fall back into drug use.
-Before you end up relapsing and having to head back to a Malibu addiction center for assistance, there are often some very clear warning signs that you can watch out for.
+Unfortunately, for many people struggling with a substance use disorder, sobering up is not as simple as removing all traces of drugs or alcohol from their bodies and then experiencing substance-free days for the rest of their lives.
+Relapse happens more often than many clients would like to admit.
+The first step to overcoming addiction is to identify the signs of relapse so you can take steps to get the support and help you need.

 Not Getting Enough Sleep Every Day